ngrx/platform/projects/ngrx.io/content/guide/store/feature-creators.md

 the "State" suffix.
 In this example, the name of the feature selector is `selectBooksState`, where "books" is the feature name.
 The names of the child selectors are `selectBooks` and `selectLoading`, based on the property names of the books feature state.

-Generated selectors can be used independently or to create other selectors:
+The generated selectors can be used independently or to create other selectors:

 <code-example header="books.selectors.ts">
 import { createSelector } from '@ngrx/store';